fahdi/theme-my-login/readme.txt

 Tags: wordpress, login, register, theme, form, james kelly Requires at least: 2.5
 Tested up to: 2.7.1
-Stable tag: 1.2.0
+Stable tag: 2.0

 This plugin themes the WordPress login, register, forgot password and profile pages to look like the rest of your website.

 == Description ==

 This plugin themes the WordPress login, register, forgot password and profile pages to look like the rest of your website.
-It replaces the wp-login.php and profile.php pages with functions that render your theme settings as specified in your WordPress administration panel under Settings->Theme My Login.
+It replaces the wp-login.php and profile.php by using a page template from your theme.

 == Installation ==